apace100/origins-docs/docs/bientity_actions/tame.md

 [Bi-Entity Action](../bientity_actions.md).

-Tames the target of the action, with the actor as the owner.
+Tames the target entity with the actor entity as the owner.
 Only works on tameable entities such as wolves or cats.

 Type ID: `origins:tame`